maxwellmandela/site-landing-page/README.md

 ## Get started

-This project has been generated using [yeoman](http://yeoman.io) with [foundation-5 generator](https://github.com/juliancwirko/generator-zf5)
+This project has been generated using [yeoman](http://yeoman.io) with [foundation-5 generator](https://github.com/juliancwirko/generator-zf5).
+It uses SASS for stylesheet

 ## How to contribute